 In September 2020, Ann Stanley talked animals, permaculture and biodynamics with Silvia Allen of Telopea Mtn Permaculture Farm.
-Silvia and husband Peter sell fruit trees and boxes of heritage apples at farmers’ markets, including Eltham and Collingwood Childrens Farm and (in normal times) have regular open days at the farm.
+Silvia and husband Peter sell Certified Organic fruit trees and boxes of heritage apples at farmers’ markets, including Eltham and Collingwood Childrens Farm and (in normal times) have regular open days at their farm in Monbulk.
 See their website for information about the 1,200 varieties of heritage fruit they grow and the range of courses they offer.

 “Natural ecosystems include both plants and animals, which work together to fill complementary roles in the web of life.
 Biodynamic farms and gardens work to bring plants, animals and soil together through living, conscious relationships, so that each support each other and balance the whole.” (www.biodynamics.com/biodynamic-principles-and-practices)

 If you visit the farm you might see friendly sheep, Chester, Bianca, Della, Bella, Toddie, Mandy and Jenna hanging round at the gate just beyond the house.
 Or three-and-a-half-year-old Kimba, the Maremma dog, keeping an eye on the poultry nearby.
 Further down the property, you’ll see Velvet and Ziggy the llamas, Evie, Ivy, Alice, Lillie and Wilbur the goats, and the ducks and geese.

 Many readers will know about the contribution of Peter and Silvia Allen to teaching permaculture in Victoria.
 Or about the range of trees, vegetables, cider and cheese produced at their farm.
 Their knowledge of all things permaculture, from design to soil to integration is encyclopedic, gained from years of practical experience and extensive study.
 They have passed on their expertise to around 700 PDC graduates, helping many on their road to more sustainable living and food growing.